Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 Example: If you know B minor then you already know the shape of C minor and B Flat minor.

 This chord takes some practice to play it well but it’s well worth it.
 “Hotel California” by the Eagles says all you need to know about the key of B minor.
-B minor must have the notes: B, D, and F#.
+B minor must have notes: B, D, and F#.

 9) D Minor